kaust-rccl/Dist-DL-training/deepspeed/README.md

 - SLURM log files in the `log` directory or as specified by --output
 - GPU memory tracking output with `nvidia-smi` as a `.csv` file

+---

-## Exercise: Recreate the Baseline Training & Evaluation Summary Table
+## Exercise: Run the Baseline Training & Fill Evaluation Summary Table

 As part of this workshop, your task is to **run the baseline fine-tuning experiment** and **recreate the performance summary table** using your own training logs.